progval/Manygui-old/doc/tutorial.rst

 The currently selected item can be queried or set through the selection property (an integer index, counting from zero).
-Also, when an item is selected, a select event is generated, which is the default event type for a ListBox.
+Also, when an item is selected, a :class:`manygui.events.SelectEvent` is generated, which is the default event type for a ListBox.
 This means that you can either do

 .. code-block:: python

-      link(lbx, 'select', handler)
+      link(lbx, events.SelectEvent, handler)

 or